Ron Dante is best

 of the other artists on the tour, like Peter Noone, would become lifelong friends.

-The Caravan opened up
+The Caravan opened

-six-year age difference doesn't seem too terribly significant, in the mid-Sixties it may as well have been a hundred when
+a six-year age difference doesn't seem too terribly significant, in the mid-Sixties it may as well have been a hundred when

 one compared the life experience of a 25-year-old seasoned veteran versus that of a green 19-year-old newcomer.
 When